-We aspire to be the world’s most respected and successful healthcare company – by earning and maintaining the trust of patients, associates, healthcare partners, shareholders and the society we serve.
+We aspire, as part of our vision, to be a trusted leader in changing the practice of medicine.
+To realize this vision, we need to earn and maintain the trust of patients, associates, healthcare partners, shareholders and the society we serve.

 As a global leader in healthcare, we have a responsibility to serve as a role model in how we conduct our business.
 We continually review and strengthen our policies and practices to meet and exceed the expectations of our stakeholders, and strive to adhere to high business, clinical and ethical standards.